Projeto-Pindorama/mitzune/README.txt

 inflation and don't getting any nearly decent state services back.

 So while I can't afford a new laptop, I will use this.
-If this succeeds, i will remake it in Go, with faggotries like JSON for configu ration et cetera.
+If this succeeds, I will remake it in Go, with faggotries like JSON for configu ration et cetera.
 And because Shell is fucking ugly.

 # What is the main idea?